operasoftware/operaprestodriver/README.md

 [RemoteWebDriver](http://code.google.com/p/selenium/wiki/RemoteWebDriver)
 at the Selenium wiki.

-You can also provide an `OperaProfile` object to use a new, fresh random profile (default) or specifying an existing profile on your system.
+You can also provide a profile for Opera to use.
+You can use a new, fresh random profile (default) or specify an existing profile on your system.
 You can manipulate the profile before Opera is started to i.e. set preferences you wish to use:

-    DesiredCapabiltiies capabilities = DesiredCapabilities.opera();
     OperaProfile profile = new OperaProfile();  // fresh, random profile profile.preferences().set("User Prefs", "Ignore Unrequested Popups", false);

+    DesiredCapabilities capabilities = DesiredCapabilities.opera();
     capabilities.setCapability("opera.profile", profile);

     WebDriver driver = new OperaDriver(capabilities);